ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

-Although it says `-----BEGIN RSA PRIVATE KEY-----` it does not only return the private key but an [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) structure that also contains the public key and the modulus.
-We thus actually generated an RSA key pair with the public key being `(public exponent, modulus)` and the private key being `(private exponent, modulus)`.
+Although it says `-----BEGIN RSA PRIVATE KEY-----` it does not only return the private key but an [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) structure that also contains the public key - we thus actually generated an RSA key pair.

 A common misconception when learning about keys and certificates is that the RSA key itself for a given certificate expires.
 RSA keys however never expire -